kragen/dercuano/markdown/rsync-message-base.md

 match, and so the entire file will be transmitted even though the edit distance was one byte.

-The bupsplit algorithm used by Avery Pennarun's bup backup program, and also the basis of Jumprope, attempts to overcome this problem by breaking the file into blocks of variable sizes in a way that will usually be consistent after insertions and deletions, similar to the "fuzzy hashing" used in forensics.
+The bupsplit algorithm used by Avery Pennarun’s bup backup program, and also the basis of Jumprope, attempts to overcome this problem by breaking the file into blocks of variable sizes in a way that will usually be consistent after insertions and deletions, similar to the “fuzzy hashing” used in forensics.
 (See file `immutable-filesystem` for some related notes.)

 The rsync algorithm takes a different approach.
 One of the versions